 Make sure that the configure script detects Raspberry Pi EGLFS, look for the following output:

 QPA backends: DirectFB ............................... no EGLFS .................................. yes EGLFS details: ...
 EGLFS Rasberry Pi .................... yes

 Now Qt should be configured properly with all features enabled that we need.
 If you need some of the optional features, make sure to check the configure result that they where properly detected.

 To compile run:

-The compilation takes just under 2 hours on a Raspberry Pi 3 when built with parallel make (make -j4).
+The compilation time depends on hardware, speed of SD card and Qt configuration.
+With a generic configuration it takes just under 2 hours on a Raspberry Pi 3 when built with parallel make (make -j4).
 On a Raspberry Pi 2 it will take a bit more, a build of 5.4.2 took about 3 hours to complete.

 Install the build

 The compilation should finnish without any errors, if it does not, double check that you have all the dependecies installed and run configure correctly.

 If all is well, install Qt by running